 Family members of Glass House management, staff, and fieldworkers, along with anti-fascist protesters, gathered near the facility that day, documenting the military assault.

 In the chaotic violence created by the government, agents used semi-lethal weapons and tear gas.
-One protester on scene was 38-year-old California State University philosophy professor Johnathan Caravello.
+One protester on scene was 38-year-old California State University philosophy and mathematics professor Dr. Johnathan Caravello.

 Caravello is a long-time labor, migrants, and tenants rights activist who is part of a citizen patrol monitoring and protesting immigration raids.
-He was alerted to the Glass House raids in progress, and waited along with others on the road into the facility that was blocked by agents who fired rubber bullets, assault canisters, and tear gas grenades into the dense crowd, which included elderly people and children.
+He was alerted about the Glass House raids, raced to the scene, waited along with others on the road into the facility that was blocked by agents who fired rubber bullets, assault canisters, and tear gas grenades into the dense crowd, which included elderly people and children.

-During Caravallo’s trial, federal prosecutors and federal witnesses appeared to be lying constantly.
-The government’s case centered around testimony from federal agents Shawn Hinca and Rafael Cortez, but their testimony was full of holes and made no sense.
+During Caravallo’s trial, federal prosecutors and their witnesses appeared to be lying constantly.
+The government’s case centered around testimony from federal agents Shawn Hinca and Rafael Cortez, but their testimony was full of holes and made zero sense.

-The government’s dishonest depiction of the July 10 raids was contradicted by federal agents’ body-camera footage.
-For example, the government argued Caravello intended to “assault” agents when he yelled, “Put that fucking canister back in your pants.
+The government’s dishonest depiction of the July 10 raids was contradicted by federal agents’ own body-camera footage.
+For example, the government argued Caravello indicated malicious intent to “assault” agents when he yelled, “Put that fucking canister back in your pants.
 Throw it right back in your fucking face.”
-Yet, bodycam footage clearly shows Caravello throwing the canister over the heads and to the side of the agents in front of him.
+Yet, bodycam footage clearly shows Caravello throwing the canister over the heads and to the side of agents in front of him.

 Bodycam video showed agents laughing about using so-called Triple-Chaser tear gas canisters they described as “fucking awesome.”
 Minutes before Cortez threw the tear gas canister that Caravello threw back over agents’ heads, Cortez refused a fellow agent’s request to protect the protesters from injury, instead insisting that even more weaponry be used against unarmed people.